-Trierisch is spoken in the Trier, Germany.
-The Trierisch dialect differs even within the city of

-	Trier.
-Outside the city of Trier, the dialect is clearly different from that spoken in the city, and

-	village residents do not refer to their lects as Trierisch.
-Eifler speakers cannot understand

-	Trierisch and vice versa.
+Trierisch is spoken in Trier, Germany.
+The Trierisch language differs even within the city of Trier.
+Outside the city of Trier, the dialect is clearly different from that spoken in the city, and village residents do not refer to their lects as Trierisch.
+Eifler speakers cannot understand Trierisch and vice versa.
 That data suggests that Trierisch may be a separate language.

 The following Moselle Franconian dialects are spoken in Germany.

 Reiler is spoken in and around Reil.
 There are various Moselle Franconian dialects spoken around the Schneifel Mountains and the Venn Region over near the Belgian border.
 Wäller is spoken in eastern Westerwald, on the border between Moselfränkisch and Hessisch.
 Westerwälder or West Westerwäldisch is spoken in the Westerwald.
 Wittlicher is spoken in Wittlich.
 Andernacher/Annenach/Annenache Platt is spoken in Andernach.
 It has more Ripuarian features than other Moselle lects due to its connection to Cologne.
 Unter Moselfränkisch is another Moselle dialect, but I am not sure where it is spoken.